Breathing And Relaxation Exercises For Stress And Anxiety

 Being guided or self-directed

-Relaxation exercises involve going through a series of steps intended to deeply relax you.
-You can come up with and follow this narrative yourself.
+Relaxation exercises involve going through a series of steps intended to deeply calm you.
+You can come up with a version of these instructions yourself.
 There are also tons of guided relaxation exercises, where you listen to someone walk you through the process.
 A search on YouTube should turn up lots of free ones.
-Some people find it more effective to follow the 'orders' of a recorded voice, and find their mind wonders if they try to do things themselves.
-Others have really vivid, creative imaginations and can do a better job of calming themselves on their own, or they may find the pre-recorded stuff to have too many hokey or distracting elements.
+Some people find it more effective to follow the "orders" of a recorded voice, and find their mind wonders if they try to do it themselves.
+Others have really vivid, creative imaginations and can do a better job of relaxing themselves on their own.
+They may also find the pre-recorded stuff to have too many hokey or distracting elements.

 Progressive muscle relaxation